Definition of Stock Dividend

 Advantages

-- Stock dividend proves advantageous for the company as it honors its commitment to dividend distribution without affecting its working capital.
-Providing stock dividends helps save cash outflows and does not affect its liquidity.
-During hard times when the company doesn’t have sufficient cash to pay dividends, stock dividends are constructive in such a situation.
-The net cost to the company of stock dividend is negligible.
+- A stock dividend proves advantageous for the company as it honors its commitment to dividend distribution without affecting its working capital.
+Providing stock dividends helps save cash outflows and does not affect the company’s liquidity.
+During hard times when the company doesn’t have sufficient cash to pay dividends, stock dividends are helpful in such a situation.
+The net cost to the company of a stock dividend is negligible.

 - By issuing stock dividends, a company can increase the liquidity of its shares as it increases the number of shares in the market.